hgz12345ssdlh/guessing-game-collection/README.md

 A collection of the number guessing game in different languages - weekly update ;)

 Aimed to help me explore & touch new languages & technologies.
+Writing a simple game definitely cannot exploit the full advantages / disadvantages of a language, but should be a good start towards learning its pipeline of development and basic syntax.

 ## Progress List